bmoglu/GarbageCollector/README.md

-# GarbageCollector
+# Autonomous Garbage Collector Robot With Arduino

-Autonomous garbage collector robot with arduino
+**Developed with C for Arduino..**